Cuthbertson High School: Education

 The school offers a wide range of classes at Honors and AP level.
 Advanced courses are offered in the areas of English, Math, Science, Social Studies, World Language, and Career and Technical Education, the Arts, and Physical Education.
 Eighth grade students also have the option of participating in the Career and College program.
 Cuthbertson's partnership with South Piedmont Community College offers college level courses through the program.
 Juniors and seniors have the opportunity to take community college classes through this dual enrollment program.
 The school also offers several classes based on global affairs and foreign language courses in German, Spanish, Chinese, French.

 Extracurricular activities

 Cuthbertson High School has several social, athletic and fine arts organizations.
 These include three concert bands, the ‘Mighty Marching Cavalier’ marching band, jazz band, indoor percussion and winter guard units, and a rock band.

 Athletics

+Cuthbertson is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 7A school.
+The school is a part of the Southern Carolina 6A/7A Conference.
+Cuthbertson's school colors are navy and gold, and its team name is the Cavaliers.

 Cuthbertson has many varsity and junior varsity sports during the fall, winter and spring seasons.
 These include cheerleading, cross country, dance team, football, golf, soccer, tennis, volleyball, basketball, swimming, indoor track & field, wrestling, baseball, lacrosse, softball and outdoor track & field.

-Cuthbertson has won the following North Carolina High School Athletic Association (NCHSAA) state championships.